Yes. Mobile homes are taxable as real estate if they are connected by all or one of the following: water, gas, electric, or sewer.

 The burden of proof is on the property owner at an assessment appeal hearing.
 It is important that you provide the Board with pertinent documentation, such as appraisals, comparable sales of similar homes, cost of the construction, pictures or wetland and non-perk documentation.

+A permit is required from the municipality to raze a building.
 You should notify the assessment office as soon as possible.
 An assessor will field check to verify the building is down and adjust the assessment for the next billing cycle.